 Be mindful of how you tell your story – use humor and emotion

-A good storyteller in conversation will use the classic narrative structure.
+A storyteller will use the classic narrative structure.
 A great way to do this is to think of your story as having three parts: the beginning, middle, and end.
 Start with an introduction or premise, and explain what happened in the middle (the events that led up to the outcome you’re about to tell).
 Finally, conclude your story with a moral or lesson learned – this gives the listener something to think about.

 Remember that stories are meant to entertain others and make them feel emotions.
 If you can, use humor!
 If something is funny or comical about the situation that happened to you – then share it with a humorous tone of voice and facial expression.
 This will help people relate to what you’re saying as well as make them feel more comfortable joining in on the conversation about it!

-To be a good storyteller in conversation when you tell a story, engage people.
+To be a better storyteller in conversation when you tell a story, engage people.
 Make them laugh and make them cry – but most importantly get your point across!
 You want to be able to tell an interesting tale that makes others think about their own lives or the world around them in some way.
 The more someone can relate to what happened and how it made you feel, the better!

 Use descriptive language and vivid imagery

-To be a good storyteller in conversation use language that will activate their senses!
+Use descriptive language that will activate their senses!
 How did it smell?
 What were the sounds like at that moment?
 Were there any touch sensations involved in what happened?
 All of these details will help people get a full image and feel for the story you’re telling.
 The more you paint a picture with your words, the better!

 Be sure to make eye contact and look for signs that the other person is listening (nodding their head, smiling)

-As a good storyteller make sure your body is facing the person you are conversing with.
+Make sure your body is facing the person you are conversing with.
 This will help them feel more engaged in what you have to say, as it shows that they have your undivided attention and interest!

 Use gestures and facial expressions as much as possible to emphasize your story

-To be a good storyteller in conversation don’t just tell a story – perform one.
+Don’t just tell a story – perform one.
 You don’t need a lot of elaborate hand movements or exaggerated facial features, but do try incorporating them into your story if you can!
 This will help you convey the emotion behind it as well as keep people more engaged in listening to your story.

 Vary your voice – don’t just talk in one tone all the time

-Storyteller in Conversation – Conclusion
+How To Be A Good Storyteller in Conversation – Conclusion